 Before joining Princeton, I did by PhD in machine learning at CMU under Ruslan Salakhutdinov and Sergey Levine and supported by the NSF GFRP and the Hertz Fellowship.
 I spent a number of years at Google Brain/Research before and during my PhD.
 My undergraduate studies were in math at MIT.

 Join us!
+I am not hiring PhD students in Fall 2025.
+I am hiring a postdoc.
 Please read this page before emailing me about joining the lab.

 news